How to attach straps on a ukulele like a pro – 2022 update

 Positioning your second ukulele button – or avoiding doing so for preference of a different type of strap – is a very important decision that often goes unnoticed.

 If left unchecked, you can end up being forced to hold your ukulele in a way that’s not completely comfortable for you, diminishing your playability.

 This is a very small aspect you can avoid from the beginning!

 Additionally, you can suffer from back, neck, and shoulder injuries, just as we’ve explained in the article about how to hold your uke.

 But that’s not it – your ukulele can also suffer, which will also leave a scar on your wallet.

 That’s why you must pay more attention than you probably thought you had.

 We hope you find true value in this guide.

-So, are your strap buttons well placed?
+So, are your strap buttons well placed in your instrument?